 The “First” Appeal

-Unfortunately, the chances of winning at the reconsideration stage are very low, and many claimants have to file more than one appeal.
-In Florida, statistics show that only about 10% of Requests for Reconsideration are approved for benefits.
+Unfortunately, the odds of winning your claim at the reconsideration stage are very low.
+Most claimants have to file more than one appeal.
+Statistically, only about 10% of claims are approved for benefits on Reconsideration.
 That means nine out of ten claims continue to be denied.
-Thus, you can generally expect that if you are denied on your initial claim for disability benefits, you will probably be denied on your first appeal for reconsideration as well.
+Generally, if your initial application is denied, your first appeal will also be denied.